Provost, Colorado School of Mines

 • A curriculum vitae.

 Diversity & Inclusion Statement: Candidates should submit a statement on Contributions to Diversity and Inclusion.
-Mines is committed to diversity, equity, access, and inclusion (for more information visit https://www.mines.edu/about/diversity).
+Mines is committed to diversity, equity, access, and inclusion (for more information visit https://www.mines.edu/diversity).
 The diversity and inclusion statement should describe your past experience and proposed activities to advance diversity, equity, inclusion and access at Mines.

 The University